 Ondo State Land Records Bureau is a government department commissioned in 2012 to register the ownership of land in Ondo State covering all the 18 Local Government Areas in the State.
 The Bureau keeps and maintains the Land Register, where more than 40000 Titles – the evidence of ownership – are documented.
 Once land is entered in the register, the Bureau records any ownership changes, mortgages or leases that affects it.
 The world-class electronic system provides accessibility to Ondo State land records from any online location in the world.
 Our goal is to put the customer, quality and innovation at the heart of land registration services.

 Prior to the creation of Ondo State from the Old Western State in 1976, the land registry transaction was administered by the Old Western State land records.
-After the creation of the state, the activities were handed over to the Akure land registry.
-With the provisions of the Land instrument registration CAP 54 of the laws of Ondo State 1978, the registry was organized and placed under the department of land services of the Ministry of Lands and Housing.
+After the creation of the state, the activities were handed over to the Akure Land Registry.
+With the provisions of the Land Instrument Registration Law CAP 54 of the laws of Ondo State 1978, the registry was organized and placed under the Department of Land Services of the Ministry of Lands and Housing.

-With the need to move from the existing paper-based method of land registry to digitized way of land registry, the Bureau was commissioned to enable registered users to conduct a secured electronic title and survey transactions in real time, automating and speeding up traditional (and sometimes prolonged and complex) manual processes.
-The Land Records Bureau would modernize the way it records and manages land ownership.
-This system would guarantee to the owners of every converted property that they are actually the owners.
+With the need to move from the existing paper-based method of land registry to digitized way of land registry, the Bureau was commissioned to enable registered users to conduct a secured electronic title and survey transactions in real time, thereby automating and speeding up the traditional (and sometimes prolonged and complex) manual processes.
+The Land Records Bureau modernizes the way it records and manages land ownership.
+This system guarantees to the owners of every converted property that they are actually the owners.